Skip to main content

 Guide to IKTVA (In-Kingdom Total Value Add), Saudi Aramco's local content programme requiring suppliers to increase domestic value creation.

-IKTVA (In-Kingdom Total Value Add) is Saudi Aramco’s flagship local content programme designed to increase the proportion of goods and services sourced from within Saudi Arabia for Aramco’s operations.
-Launched in 2015, IKTVA targets raising local content in Aramco’s supply chain to 70 percent by 2025, with a longer-term ambition to reach higher levels.
-The programme is one of the most significant localisation initiatives in the global energy industry and a critical pillar of Vision 2030’s economic diversification strategy.
+IKTVA (In-Kingdom Total Value Add) is Saudi Aramco’s flagship local content programme, designed to increase the share of Saudi labour, materials, services, training, and technology in Aramco’s supplier ecosystem.
+Launched in 2015, IKTVA targets 70 percent localisation of Aramco-related goods and services and has become one of the most significant supplier-development initiatives in the global energy industry.
+It is a critical pillar of Vision 2030’s industrial localisation strategy.

 How IKTVA Works